 - Assess your risk by speaking with a medical professional to find out if you would benefit from genetic testing

-What Are the Second Stage of Alzheimer’s Symptoms?
+What Is the Second Stage of Alzheimer’s Symptoms?

 In the second stage of Alzheimer’s, you may notice memory problems and lose items around the house, but still perform well on memory tests due to something called cognitive reserve.
 While you may be able to detect a difference in your cognition, it can be hard to tell the difference between normal aging and Alzheimer’s at this stage.
 The best way to gauge a difference is to ask the person closest to you if they’ve noticed a difference in your thinking and memory skills in the last year, according to experts.